heroharun/nba-scores/readme.md

 - Run the following command to start the application:

     ```bash
+  cd nba-scores/backend
     go run main.go
     ```

 4. Access the application:
-- Open `http://localhost:8080` in your web browser.
+- Please use postman in your local computer and use `http://localhost:8080` to open websocket connection.

 ## Usage

 - View real-time scores and statistics of NBA matchDB.
-- Refresh the page to get updated scores and statistics.
+- No need to refresh the page to get updated scores and statistics.

 ## API Endpoints

-- `/api/matchDB`: Get a list of all matchDB.
+- `/ws`: Get updates
-- `/api/matchDB/:id`: Get details of a specific match.
+- `/`: Get details of sample usage.
-- `/api/stats/:match_id`: Get statistics for a specific match.

 ## Project Structure

 - `/backend`: Backend code written in Golang.
 - `/frontend`: Frontend code written in HTML and CSS.
+Maybe added in the future.

 ## Technologies Used

 - Backend: Golang
 - Frontend: HTML, CSS

 ## Contributors